davidmfoley/sanders/README.md

 # Sanders

-A simple [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) container for node.js.
+A simple [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) container for node.js and the browser.

 ## What does it do?